smartlegionlab/clipassgen/README.md

 > Console manager of smart passwords that are not stored anywhere and are generated on the fly.
 > Only the public key, login and password length are stored.
 > You store the smart password under the desired login or just a name, and when received,
-> enter the secret phrase and receive a generated smart password: [clipassman](https://github.com/smartlegionlab/clipassman/)
+> enter the secret phrase and receive a generated smart password: [clipassman](https://github.com/smartlegionlab/clipassman/).

 > Passwords generated and saved in clipassman will be identical to passwords generated in clipassgen.

+To create your own smart password generator apps, you can use the library: [smartpasslib](https://github.com/smartlegionlab/smartpasslib/).

 ***